 From Sonic Retro

 A checkpoint, first introduced as a lamppost in Sonic the Hedgehog, will save the player's progress throughout a level.
 The player can restart from an activated checkpoint if they die.
 Checkpoints also serve as the entrance to a Special Stage in Sonic the Hedgehog 2 and the entrance to a Bonus Stage in Sonic the Hedgehog 3, Sonic & Knuckles and Sonic Mania

 In the original Sega Mega Drive Sonic the Hedgehog and Sonic the Hedgehog CD, the position in the level is saved by Sonic running past a Lamppost (or Restart Marker (再スタート・マーカー) in Japan), causing the color of the bulb to change from blue to red.
 The bulb uses the same palette line as Sonic, and the pole uses the same palette line as Rings.

-The 8-bit version of Sonic the Hedgehog, uses Arrow Monitors (Point Markers (ポイントマーカー) in Japan) as checkpoints.
+The 8-bit version of Sonic the Hedgehog and Sonic Blast use Marker monitors, also known as Arrow Monitors (Point Markers (ポイントマーカー) in Japan) as checkpoints.
 Destroying the monitor creates a checkpoint; however, the current time is not recorded and the player starts with 1:30 minutes after a death.
-Sonic Blast uses the same system, the only difference being that the pictured arrow is red as opposed to yellow.

 Marker monitor in Sonic Blast.

 The Mega Drive version of Sonic the Hedgehog 2 introduced the Star Post (again called Point Markers (ポイントマーカー) in Japan), with a look quite similar to Sonic 1's Lampposts, except that the bulb is replaced by a star disc.
 When Sonic or Tails runs past the Star Post, the disc starts flashing and, if the player has enough Rings, revolving stars appear which enable access to a Special Stage.

 - Slot Machine: Yellow stars with red border; requires 20-34 Rings.

 - Glowing Spheres: Red stars; requires 35-49 Rings.

 Sonic the Hedgehog 4 also uses this version of the checkpoint without the revolving stars.

 Star Post in Sonic the Hedgehog 2